-The City's total OPEB liability of \$15,135 was measured as of June 30, 2019, and was determined by an actuarial valuation as of June 30, 2019.
+The City's total OPEB liability of \$18,221 was measured as of June 30, 2020, and was determined by an actuarial valuation as of June 30, 2019, rolled forward to June 30, 2020, using standard update procedures.
 A summary of principal assumptions and methods used to determine the total OPEB liability is shown below.

-Notes to the Basic Financial Statements Fiscal Year Ended June 30, 2020 (in thousands)
+Notes to the Basic Financial Statements Fiscal Year Ended June 30, 2021 (in thousands)